Marcia Milgrom Dodge: Television

-Dodge's television credits include appearing as herself in two episodes of Disney+ show "Encore" and providing choreography for Sesame Street (including Emmy Award-winning episode "The Tango Festival"), Remember WENN for AMC, as well as Elmo's World - Wild West, featuring Bill Irwin, Michael Jeter, and Kristin Chenoweth (Sony Wonder).
+Dodge's television credits include appearing as a professional director in two episodes of the Disney+ show Encore!

 Writer

-Dodge was the dramaturge for Quanah by Larry Gatlin and Anthony Dodge, which received a staged reading at Pace University in January 2010.
-Hats: The Musical, for which she wrote the book with Anthony Dodge, was presented by the Willows Theatre Company, Martinez, California, from November 23, 2009, through January 10, 2010.
-Hats also ran in 2007 in several venues, including Las Vegas, Denver, New Orleans, and Chicago starring Melissa Manchester.
-Anthony Dodge wrote Free Burt Lancaster and Venus Flytrap, and Marcia also directed readings of both plays at the Bay Street Theatre, and she directed a reading of Venus Flytrap at the LGBT+ Centre in NYC for Orange Hanky Productions in June 2008.
-The Active Theatre Company produced the play in November 2010 in NYC.
+Dodge and her husband, Anthony Dodge, wrote their first play, the Edgar Award-nominated Sherlock Holmes & The West End Horror.
+Marcia Dodge directed three productions of the play from 2002 to 2005.

-Marcia and Anthony Dodge, her husband, wrote their first play, the Edgar Award-nominated Sherlock Holmes & The West End Horror, produced at the Bay Street Theatre in 2002, and later produced by the Asolo Theatre, Sarasota, Florida and the Pioneer Theatre Company, Utah (2005).
-Marcia directed all three productions.
-The play was published in 2006 by Playscripts, Inc.
+Dodge was the dramaturge for Quanah by Larry Gatlin and Anthony Dodge.
+Hats: The Musical, for which she wrote the book with Anthony Dodge, was presented by the Willows Theatre Company in Martinez, California from November 23, 2009 through January 10, 2010.
+Previous to this run, Hats also ran throughout 2006-2008 in several venues, including Harrah's in Las Vegas, the New Denver Civic Center, New Orleans, and Royal George Theatre in Chicago starring Melissa Manchester.
+Anthony Dodge wrote Free Burt Lancaster and Venus Flytrap, with Marcia directing readings of both plays at the Bay Street Theatre.
+She also directed a reading of Venus Flytrap at the LGBT+ Centre in NYC for Orange Hanky Productions in June 2008.

-Educator
+Teaching

-At Fordham College she directed Of Thee I Sing and Guys & Dolls and at NYU's Tisch School of the Arts she did Pacific Overtures.
-She has been on the faculty of The American Musical and Dramatic Academy since 1996, and was on the faculty of Collaborative Arts Project 21 (CAP21) at NYU Tisch School of the Arts from 1996 to 2002.
+Dodge was on the faculty of Collaborative Arts Project 21 (CAP21) at NYU Tisch School of the Arts from 1996 to 2002.
+She has also been on the faculty of The American Musical and Dramatic Academy since 1996.